 How do I decide which groups I prefer?

 Each potential member will have a different experience in each group, depending on who she meets and her personal preferences and personality.
 Ask yourself a few questions as you participate in recruitment: Are the members people you can truly feel are your sisters?
 Are the goals and values of the organization similar to your own?
 A sorority should be a second home.
 The answers to your questions should guide you to the right group for you.
 Your Pi Chi will be of great help in sorting out what works best for you.

 How do sororities decide who to invite back to their events?

 As your schedule of parties shrinks from round to round, so does the number of people each chapter is allowed to invite back each round.
 Every potential member has something to offer a group, but each group must release potential members.
 Each chapter uses a selection process that is defined by their national organization to make the decision of who to invite back.

 What if I’m matched and turn that bid down?

 If you receive a bid through Formal Recruitment and decide not to accept it, you may not accept a bid from another sorority until the next Formal Recruitment, and you may not participate in Continuous Open Bidding.
-The MRABA agreement you sign is binding and therefore you are bound to the sorority you matched to until the formal membership recruitment period the following September.
+The MRABA agreement you sign is binding and therefore you are bound to the sorority you matched to until the formal membership recruitment period the following fall.
 We urge you to think very carefully before turning down a bid.
 Emotions have a tendency to cloud thinking and judgment.
 Please give yourself and the sorority a chance to prove you made the right choice.

 I have heard that sororities haze their members – is this true?